kizrrum/FileSynchronizer/README.md

 The program is very easy to use and does not require any special knowledge.
 To get started, you just need to specify the path to the source and target directories.
 After that, the program will start monitoring changes in the source directory and automatically copy modified files to the target directory.

+In program has a feature that allows it to work as a service.
+To enable this feature, you need to use the -install argument.

 Options will be added later:
-//Additionally, the program has the ability to adjust synchronization parameters, such as the delay time between checking for //changes, ignoring certain files or directories, and others.
+Additionally, the program has the ability to adjust synchronization parameters, such as the delay time between checking for //changes, ignoring certain files or directories, and others.

-//We are confident that our program will be useful for anyone who works with a large number of files and wants to automate the //synchronization process.
-Thank you for your attention.